Compute cosine similarity of all pairs of items in a tidy table.

 Item to compare; will end up in

-columns- feature
+item1anditem2columns- feature

 Column describing the feature that links one item to others